WAIHEKE ISLAND

 WINE TASTING

-As mentioned in previous posts, we visited Waiheke Island a couple of times with our friends on their yacht.
+As mentioned in previous posts, we visited Waiheke Island a few times with our friends on their yacht.

-We have, however, never explored the island further than their shops and restaurants close to the harbour where most of the yachts are anchored.
+However, we have never explored the island further than their shops and restaurants near the harbour where most of the yachts are anchored.

-Apparently, their wine is quite good … and what better way to conclude our visit to New Zealand, than to taste their wine on Waiheke Island 😉.
+Apparently their wine is quite good … and what better way to end our visit to New Zealand than to taste the wine on Waiheke Island 😉.

-The quickest way to get to Waiheke Island is with the ferry … just 40 minutes from the central-city terminal in Auckland to the ferry terminal in Matiatia Bay – 21.5km from Auckland.
+The fastest way to get to Waiheke Island is by ferry … just 40 minutes from Auckland Central City Terminal to Matiatia Bay Ferry Terminal – 21.5km from Auckland.

 On the ferry in Auckland harbour